deluan/zsh-in-docker/README.md

 ## Usage

-One line installation: add the following line in your Dockerfile:
+One line installation: add the following line in your `Dockerfile`:

 ```Dockerfile
 # Default powerline10k theme, no plugins installed